8

 3.5 star Ford Ranger

-Credit where it’s due: in the new Ranger, Ford has created a class-leading vehicle that not only betters its rivals on pick-up considerations such as carrying, towing and wading.
+Credit where it’s due: in the Ford Ranger was a class-leading vehicle that not only bettered its rivals on pick-up considerations such as carrying, towing and wading.

-It could also present a dilemma to many who run a big family car on their employer’s fleet.
+It would also present a dilemma to many who run a big family car on their employer’s fleet.

-The Ranger isn’t well mannered or well appointed enough to quite measure up to big passenger car standards, but it gets amazingly close.
+The Ranger wasn't particularly well mannered or well appointed enough to quite measure up to big passenger car standards, but it came amazingly close.

 Most are likely to conclude that the size, economy and slightly trying refinement represent a bridge too far.

-But for practical people who could put its ruggedness and utility to good use, and who care more about value and dependability than aspirational allure, it’s a genuine contender.
+But for practical people who could put its ruggedness and utility to good use, and who care more about value and dependability than aspirational allure, the Ranger was and still is a genuine contender.

-If you're in the market and looking at the likes of the Volkswagen Amarok, Nissan Navara or Toyota Hilux, the Ford Ranger should certainly be on your list.
+If you're looking around in the second hand market for a Volkswagen Amarok, Nissan Navara or Toyota Hilux, the Ford Ranger should certainly be on your list.

 Matt Prior